Azzor/vfpjson/README.md

 - **When the arrays were empty they were shown like** "array": {[false]}

-- **Sometimes native VFP properties are unhidden from the JSON object and we shown in the JSON string**
+- **Sometimes native VFP properties are unhidden from the JSON object and were shown in the JSON string**

 *Many thanks* to Ignacio Gutierrez Torrero!